 - Holiday gifts like a self-care kit or ergonomic chair for remote employees.

-By fostering a culture that shows concern and support for your employee beyond their work life, you will be able to create loyal employees who are happy and engaged at work.
+By fostering a culture that shows concern and support for your employee beyond their work, you will be able to create loyal employees who are happy and engaged when they are at work.

 The end of the year is a time of holidays and family gatherings.
 Giving employees the freedom to manage their hours or the option of remote work can help boost retention.